Authentic Mexican Tortilla Soup

 Instructions

-- Using metal tongs, toast the chiles carefully over an open flame (using a gas burner–or alternatively, in a dry skillet over medium heat) until they are pliable, slightly blistered, and very fragrant.
+- Using metal tongs, toast the chiles carefully over an open flame (using a gas burner–or alternatively, in a dry cast-iron skillet over medium heat) until they are pliable, slightly blistered, and very fragrant.
 Set aside on a cutting board to cool.
 Cut in half, and scrape out and discard the seeds and stems.
-Cut the chilis into smaller pieces and place in a high-powered blender, along with the fire-roasted tomatoes and their juices.
-Set aside.
+Cut the chilis into small pieces and place in a high-powered blender (such as a Vitamix) along with the canned fire-roasted tomatoes and their juices.
+Set aside for later.

 - Heat the olive oil in a large soup pot over medium-low heat.
 Add the chopped onion and a large sprinkle of kosher salt.
 Sauté for 8 to 10 minutes, stirring frequently, or until the onions are soft and translucent.
 Add the chopped garlic and sauté for an additional 30 seconds to 1 minute, stirring continuously, until fragrant.
 Remove from the heat.